anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Epiphany 4*

 Displaced if Candlemas falls (or is celebrated) on a Sunday.

+Year A

+* **1 Corinthians 1.18-31** continues the series in 1 Corinthians 1-3 (overlapping by one verse), and is about 'the message of the cross' and 'Christ the power of God and the wisdom of God'.
+* **John 2.1-11** is the account of Jesus turning water into wine, by which he 'revealed his glory' (an Epiphany theme).
+(This account features in Years A, B and C, each time on a different Sunday of Epiphany.) **1 Kings 17.8-16** is about Elijah's provision of meal and oil to a widow who was running out. **Psalm 36.5-10** is about God's provision: 'They shall be satisfied with the abundance of your house; they shall drink from the river of your delights.
+For with you is the well of life'.

 ## The Presentation of Christ in the Temple (Candlemas)